Ignition Interlock Limited License

 Under the law, the motorist is only required to install the breathalyzer on any vehicle that the individual will be driving.
 If an individual owns more than one vehicle, he is not required to install the device on all vehicles.

 If the motorist’s vehicle is driven by another individual (family member, friend, etc.) they will be able to drive it, but they will still be subject to blowing into the breathalyzer to start the vehicle and will also have to blow into it when the unit randomly prompts a test.

 Additionally, a family member or employer may install the interlock device on their own vehicle and permit the individual under suspension to drive, so long as the individual possesses a valid Interlock license.

-If you are charged with a DUI, call the highly experienced lawyers at Ellis B. Klein & Associates at (800) 536-0501 and we would be happy to give you a free consultation and answer every question that you may have about your case.
+If you are charged with a DUI, call the highly experienced lawyers at Klein Burdett & Associates at (800) 536-0501 and we would be happy to give you a free consultation and answer every question that you may have about your case.